 Anna Renken, Yale University, New Haven, CT, United States

 Stefan Sauter, Universidad VERITAS, San José, Costa Rica

 Gregory W. Barton, Columbia University, New York, United States

-Alice Haddad, Vrije Universiteit Amsterdam, Amsterdam, Netherlands
+Alice Haddad, Vrije Universiteit Amsterdam, the Netherlands

 Josephine Minhinnett, Ryerson University, Toronto, Canada

-Jesse Seegers, Princeton University, Princeton, United States
+Jesse Seegers, Princeton University, Princeton, NJ, United States

 Alexandra Courcoulas, Institute of Fine Arts, New York, United States

 Marta Masferrer, Escola Tècnica Superior d’Arquitectura de Barcelona, Spain

 Cerys Wilson, University of St Andrews, United Kingdom